-ARTICLE 8 - Union Insignia
+Article 8 - Union Insignia

-8.01 The employer will allow the IATSE Local 168 insignia to be placed on products built or supplied by Union employees.
+- 8.01 The employer will allow the IATSE Local 168 insignia to be placed on products built recorded or supplied by Union employees.
 It is agreed that the insignia will remain the property of the Union and shall at all times be in possession of a member of the Union.
-Said insignia shall at no time be used in a manner detrimental to the interest or welfare of the employer or the Union.

-- 8.02 The Employer shall give credit in the production program for work carried out by members of the Union.
-Further if the Union wishes the Union insignia to be displayed in the program the employer shall do so in a mutually acceptable format.
-The Union shall provide "camera ready" copy for any such display. - 8.03 Where recognition of any other Unions or professional organisations (such as The Actors' Equity Association, The American Federation of Musicians or The Associated Designers of Canada) is displayed on the premises of the employer or the performance venue, the employer shall likewise recognise the Union in a manner mutually acceptable to the employer and the Union.
+Said insignia shall at no time be used in a manner detrimental to the interest or welfare of the employer or the Union. - 8.02 The Employer shall give credit in the production program, and video credits for work carried out by members of the Union.
+Further if the Union wishes the Union insignia to be displayed in the program or credits, the employer shall do so in a mutually acceptable format.
+The Union shall provide appropriate file formats for any such display. - 8.03 Where recognition of any other Unions or professional organisations (such as The Actors' Equity Association, The American Federation of Musicians or The Associated Designers of Canada) is displayed on the premises of the employer, in a recorded form, in the performance venue, or on social media, the employer shall likewise recognise the Union in a manner mutually acceptable to the employer and the Union.
 The display shall be supplied by the Union.

-ARTICLE 9 - Safety and Health
+Article 9 - Safety and Health

 - 9.01 The Union and the employer shall co-operate in improving rules and practices which will provide protection from injury to all persons. - 9.02 It is understood and agreed that the parties to this agreement shall at all times comply with the Regulations of Worksafe, and any refusal on the part of an employee to work in contravention of such regulation shall not be a breach of this agreement.
 Further, no employee will be disciplined or discharged for failure to work under unsafe conditions or for insisting on safe working conditions.
-Any refusal of a member to abide by Worksafe regulations after being duly warned will be sufficient cause for discipline up to and including dismissal. - 9.03 A safety committee will be established in accordance with Worksafe requirements.
+Any refusal of a member to abide by Worksafe regulations after being duly warned will be sufficient cause for discipline up to and including dismissal.

+- 9.03 A safety committee will be established in accordance with Worksafe requirements.
 Safety meetings will be held in accordance with the requirements of the act during working hours and no member of the committee will suffer deduction of wages for time spent on behalf of the committee.
 The employer may have fifty percent (50%) membership of this committee. - 9.04 An employee having to cease work due to an injury covered by Worksafe shall be paid at the applicable straight time rate up to the end of the scheduled work day for which they were called. - 9.05 Employees will not be required to work under unsafe conditions and will not be required to work in any unsafe location without adequate safety equipment.
 Any unsafe equipment or conditions shall be brought to the employer's attention by the shop steward for immediate resolution.
 Any dangerous situations are to be avoided and other work shall continue while the situation is resolved.
-Disputes shall be referred to the grievance procedure. - 9.06 Safety procedures will be followed and safety equipment provided by the employer will be used by the employees. - 9.07 The employer shall provide a first aid facility and First Aid attendant in accordance with the Statutes of British Columbia and the regulations of Worksafe.
+Disputes shall be referred to the grievance procedure. - 9.06 Safety procedures will be followed and safety equipment provided by the employer will be used by the employees. - 9.07 The employer shall provide a first aid facility and First Aid attendant(s) in accordance with the Statutes of British Columbia and the regulations of Worksafe. - 9.08 Employees will be protected per the Bullying and Harassment provisions of Article 2.04 of this agreement.

-ARTICLE 10 - Dues Deductions
+Article 10 - Dues Deductions